What does the immune system do?

 Herbal remedies to enhance your defenses

 Besides a suitable diet, the use of appropriate medicinal plants can increase immunity helping us to strengthen our defenses and not so easily succumb to diseases.
 They are very useful for bacterial diseases typical of winter, such as cold, pharyngitis, bronchitis.
-They can also provide immunity against other contagious diseases any time of year.
+They can also help give us better immunity at any time of year.

 Having good defenses can protect our body against other infections, preventing cuts, scratches or any kind of wounds to become infected.